msoukhomlinov/n8n-nodes-hudu/README.md

 ### Magic Dash
 - Create, update, get, and delete Magic Dash items
 - List all items with filtering by company and title
+- Delete by ID or by title + company name

 ### Matchers
 - Configure and manage integration matchers